-Crusaders respects the privacy of clients and customers and is committed to complying with the Australian Privacy Principles outlined in the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
+Crusaders respects your privacy and is committed to complying with the Australian Privacy Principles outlined in the Privacy Act 1988 and Privacy Amendment (Notifiable Data Breaches) Act 2017.

 What type of personal and sensitive information does Crusaders collect?